tundra-code/Aurora-Mutation-Tutorial/README.md

   }
 };
 ```
-Next, you’ll have to install some babel dependencies by running the following command on your command line
+Next, you’ll have to install some babel dependencies by running the following command on your command line:

 `npm install --save-dev babel-core babel-preset-env babel-preset-react  babel-loader`
-Then, you’ll have to bundle in react and styled components by running the following command
+Then, you’ll have to bundle in react and styled components by running the following command:

 `npm install --save react styled-components`

 Your `package.json` file should now look something like this